Dulse

 What should I wear to Dulse?

 Dulse is described as pleasantly unpretentious, so smart-casual is a reasonable read — think put-together but not formal.
-It's not a white-tablecloth room, and the ££ price point and wine bar format both signal that you won't feel out of place without a jacket.
+It's not a white-tablecloth room, the ££ price point and wine bar format both signal that you won't feel out of place without a jacket.
 Avoid turning up in beach-casual if you're dining upstairs.

 What should I order at Dulse?